maxcelant/codebase-to-text/README.md

-Here’s a more concise and minimal version of the `README.md`:

----

 # Codebase to Text

 `Codebase-to-Text` is a Python utility that clones a Git repository and extracts the contents of all files into a single text file.
 This is useful for feeding into an LLM or similar use cases.